qiaoxin0120/TechnicalAssesment-Lauretta.io-/README.md

-Namee: Seng Qiao Xin
+### Name: Seng Qiao Xin
-Question: Video-based PersonRe-Identification
+### Question: Video-based PersonRe-Identification
-Date: 29/09/2022
+### Date: 29/09/2022

-###The question which I have chosen was Question 1: Video-based PersonRe-Identification.
+### The question which I have chosen was Question 1: Video-based PersonRe-Identification.
-###Below is some research and reason why I select the Multi-Camera Negative Loss (MCNL) algorithm in this question.
+### Below is some research and reason why I select the Multi-Camera Negative Loss (MCNL) algorithm in this question.

 Person Re-identification is frequently used with person detection or person tracking.
 For example, we can use it to track a prisoner who have just escaped given the raw image or help parents to find their missing children in the shopping mall.
 It is used to find a specific person across non-overlapping disjoint camera.
 It is challenging as its robust visual representation against the viewpoint changes.
 Person re-id usually depends on clothes, figure and accessories.
 It aims at retrieving a person of interest across multiple, non-overlapping cameras.
 The challenges included low resolution, occlusion, angle / pose variance, illumination change.